root-foundation/root/README.md

 In such an extreme world, **debt is death**.
 Everything will be too risky to finance with debt.
 This is not due to fewer opportunities (AGI will enable far more opportunities than it takes), but rather due to the extreme, winner-take-all nature of outcomes within _each_ opportunity.
 In extreme outcomes, the median outcome falls to nothing and thus financing with debt is no longer viable.

 Tragically, the world does not understand that debt will no longer work.
-Billions around the world are still taking out loans to finance their lives — from their educations, to their homes, to their businesses — without realizing that they will almost certainly never be able to repay them in an extreme world.
+Billions around the world are still taking out loans to finance their lives — from their educations, to their homes and businesses — without realizing that they will almost certainly never be able to repay these loans in an extreme world.

 We are walking blindly into a catastrophe.

 Moreover, _even_ if one is debt-free, they will almost certainly be outcompeted by one who can experiment boldly and tinker freely with _abundant_ resources.